Philippe Lavigne

 Philippe Lavigne is a French general.
-He was the Chief of Staff of the French Air and Space from 2018 to 2021 and the current Supreme Allied Commander Transformation HQ since 23 September 2021.
+He was the Chief of Staff of the French Air and Space Force from 2018 to 2021 and the Supreme Allied Commander Transformation HQ from 23 September 2021 to 23 September 2024.

-He graduated from Prytanée National Militaire in 1985 and joined the School of Air (Salon-de-Provence Air School) of which he was qualified as pilot in 1989.
-He served in the Mirage 2000 as a defense pilot during the operations of former Yugoslavia and of the Iraq which he flew more than 2000 flight hours, he served more than 50 combat missions and of which he was later in commands of Fighter Squadron Vendée, although he attended the Collège interarmées de Défense (Joint Defence College) to until 2000 before even commanding the Vendée.
-He was in charge of Operation Carbet in Haiti in 2004 and partakes in the South Asia Operation Béryx in 2005 involving local population.
-He was moved to Paris to serve the Paris-based Joint Strategic Planning and Command Operations Centre which he involved in several peacekeeping and humanitarian operations to until 2005 when he rose to be the planning officer of Air Force Staff, in the office which he relate with issues related to space and European cooperation.
-He went on to Institut des Hautes Études de Défense Nationale (Institute of Advanced Studies, National Defence) for Centre for Higher Military Studies Defence policy course to until 2009 and of the Centre des Hautes Études Militaires too, he became the Deputy Director incharge of war material exports in the General Secretariat for Defence and National Security after completing the policy course to 2012.
+He graduated from Prytanée National Militaire in 1985 and joined the School of Air (Salon-de-Provence Air School) in which he qualified as a pilot in 1989.
+He flew the Mirage 2000 during operations in the former Yugoslavia and in Iraq, where he flew more than 2000 flight hours.
+He flew more than 50 combat missions.
+He was later in command of Fighter Squadron Vendée.
+He attended the Collège interarmées de Défense (Joint Defence College) to until 2000 before commanding the Vendée.
+He was in charge of Operation Carbet in Haiti in 2004.
+He participated in the South Asia Operation Béryx in 2005.
+He was moved to Paris to serve the Paris-based Joint Strategic Planning and Command Operations Centre in which he was tasked with several peacekeeping and humanitarian operations to until 2005 when he rose to be the planning officer of Air Force Staff, in the office which he relate with issues related to space and European cooperation.
+He went on to Institut des Hautes Études de Défense Nationale (Institute of Advanced Studies, National Defence) for Centre for Higher Military Studies Defence policy course to until 2009 and of the Centre des Hautes Études Militaires too, he became the deputy director incharge of war material exports in the General Secretariat for Defence and National Security after completing the policy course to 2012.

 He served as the director of information in Armed Forces HQ in 2014 before he rose to be incharge of the French Chief of Defence's front office to until 2018, he was moved to Paris to occupied the Afghanistan Kabul International Airport through which French forces engaged in Operation Pamir of the both he supervised the formation of operations from the airport to civil authorities under the military responsibilities.